 Even when posting to hundreds or thousands of followers on social media, you should aim for a tone that conveys honesty and authenticity.
 Charles Hipps, founder of Oleeo, explains that: ‘in the digital era, employer branding must revolve around creating an engaging and personalized experience for candidates.
 To do this well, employers need to harness technology and ensure they form a bond from an early stage—even before the candidate applies.
 Crucially, this must extend all the way through to their first day in the role’.

 Your employees are the best brand ambassadors you could have.
 Encourage them all to be active on social media, and provide social media training if needed.
 Not only will this help increase your organisation’s visibility online, it will help ensure that any content they post is consistent with your brand guidelines.

 In addition, by including your employees in your employer branding, they will feel like important and valued members of your company.
 This in turn can help increase employee retention and overall morale and engagement.

 Some ideas for how to include your employees in your branding might include sharing testimonials from them on your company page, or by spotlighting certain members of staff on your social media pages to give a ‘behind the scenes’ look into their jobs.
 Just make sure you ask for their permission first!

 Find your next hire with TalentSpa

 Having a strong employer brand is just one way to attract top talent to your company.
-At TalentSpa, we can help with all your other recruitment needs, from optimising your job descriptions to screening candidates on your behalf with our unique ATS system.
-Visit our website here, or call us today on 020 3982 7600 to find out more!
+At TalentSpa, we can help with all your other recruitment needs, from optimising your job descriptions to screening candidates on your behalf with our unique applicant tracking software (ATS).
+Visit our website, or call us today on 020 3982 7600 to find out more about our recruitment software!